microsoft/code-with-engineering-playbook/docs/agile-development/collaboration/teaming-up.md

 - Identification of styles/preferences in communication, sharing, learning, decision making of each team member

   - Talking about necessity of pair programming
-  - Decisions on backlog management & grooming meetings, weekly design sessions, social time sessions...etc.
+  - Decisions on backlog management & refinement meetings, weekly design sessions, social time sessions...etc.
   - Sync/Async communication methods, work hours/flexible times

 - Decisions and identifications of charts that will be helpful to provide transparent and true information to everyone